 Your Taco Tuesdays will never be the same with these cauliflower tacos.
 They are infused with aromatic Middle Eastern spices and sauces, giving you a unique way to eat veggies that isn’t at all boring or untasteful.

 Crunchy cauliflowers covered in earthy seasonings is a taco filling you will find yourself loving more than you expected.
-It’s flavorful, easy to put together, and so flavorful that it will go with any other ingredient you mix in with the tacos.
+This taco is so flavorful that it will go with any other dishes.
 Truly a delightful treat anyone can enjoy.

 Impress all your friends and family with these strange yet utterly delicious stuffed onions.
 They can be filled with anything you want, although the most common choices are either diced vegetables or ground meat.